Before you configure Mobile VPN with SSL, it is important to understand these elements of the Mobile VPN with SSL configuration:

 The WatchGuard SSLVPN policy is shared by Management Tunnel over SSL, BOVPN over TLS in Server mode, Mobile VPN with SSL, and the Access Portal.
 For more information about this policy, see SSL/TLS Settings Precedence and Inheritance.

-Several Firebox features use SSL/TLS for secure communication and share the same OpenVPN server.
-The features that share the OpenVPN server, in order of precedence from highest to lowest, are:
+Several Firebox features use SSL/TLS for secure communication.
+In order of precedence from highest to lowest, those features are:

 - Management Tunnel over SSL on hub devices